Anthony Giacalone

-Anthony “Tony Jack” Joseph Giacalone (January 9, 1919 – February 23, 2001), also known as Tony Jocks, was a Sicilian-American organized crime figure in Detroit.
-He served as a capo in the Detroit Partnership, and later as a street boss.
-In terms of Mafia organization, he was listed by the FBI in 1963 as one of the “Big Men” and deemed an administrator or heir apparent.
-He came to public notice during the 1970s investigations into the disappearance of Jimmy Hoffa, as he was one of two Mafia members – the other being Anthony Provenzano – that Hoffa had arranged to meet on the day he disappeared.
+Anthony Joseph Giacalone (January 9, 1919 – February 23, 2001), also known as Tony Jack, was an American mobster in Detroit who served as a capo, and later as a street boss, in the Detroit Partnership.
+In terms of Mafia organization, he was listed by the Federal Bureau of Investigation (FBI) in 1963 as one of the “Big Men” and deemed an administrator or heir apparent.
+He came to public notice during the 1970s investigations into the disappearance of Teamsters president Jimmy Hoffa, as he was one of two Mafia members – the other being Anthony Provenzano – that Hoffa had arranged to meet on the day he disappeared.
 In 1976, Giacalone was sentenced to 10 years in prison for tax evasion.
 He died of natural causes on February 23, 2001.

-Biography
+Early life

 Giacalone was born on January 9, 1919, on the Eastside of Detroit.
 He was born to Sicilian immigrant parents, the oldest son of seven siblings.
 He often helped his father, Giacomo, sell produce from the back of a horse-drawn wagon in the Indian Village section of Detroit.
 He began to aspire to work in organized crime after seeing the wealth its leaders had, in contrast to the meager living his father earned.
-He particularly looked up to his father's relative Salvatore "Sam" Catalanotte, a leading figure in Detroit's growing Italian underworld.
+He particularly looked up to his father's relative Salvatore Catalanotte, a leading figure in Detroit's growing Italian underworld.
 Giacalone was charged with his first criminal offense at the age of 18, the first of multiple run-ins with the law.

+Criminal career

 By the time he was in his 30s, he was working as a pickup man in the local numbers racket, run by Peter Licavoli, and as collector of delinquent gambling debts for Joe Zerilli.
 Both of these men were highly respected in local crime organizations and they helped protect Giacalone from the law.
 Between 1950 and 1952 he was arrested multiple times for various gambling offenses, but avoided prosecution.
 In August 1954, he had his first conviction after 14 arrests.
 He was sentenced to 8 months in jail and ordered to pay court costs.
 After that stint in jail he served another 7 days in jail for refusing to testify before the grand jury investigating gambling in the Detroit area.